Orange-OpenSource/floss-toolbox/README.md

 The *Developer Certificate of Origin* is applied here thanks to a [Probot bot](https://probot.github.io/apps/dco/).
 On pull requests all commits must be signed off.
 This control is processed in an action.

-### Dependabot

-By default [Dependabot](https://docs.github.com/fr/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-is-dependabot) is enabled for this project.